diegomgarcia/asaas/readme.md

   dotnet user-secrets set "ACCESS_TOKEN" "<your-api-key>"
 ```

-3- Run the unit tests for the feature that you want to use.

-*** To use with your dotnet project add the follow code to your Startup class:
+3- Add the follow code to your Startup class:
 ````
     services.AddAsaaS(
         new Settings